eclipse-cyclonedds/eclipse-cyclonedds.github.io/content/guides/supported-idl.md

    * The `union A switch (@key short)` syntax is also unsupported.
  * A sequence cannot be part of a key.

-Note: the old `#pragma keylist` will be converted into the equivalent `@key` annotated version.
+Note: Cyclone DDS' old `#pragma keylist` will be converted into the equivalent `@key` annotated version.
 There are `keylist`s possible that cannot be converted into `@key` style annotations: these will be rejected by the IDL compiler.

 ## Extensibility `@final`, `@appendable` and `@mutable`